Hamden Hall loves its traditions. We’ve been cultivating some of them, such as the Valentine’s Bake Sale, since 1942!

 Chris Kuselias 1980 and his wife, Susan, have three children enrolled at Hamden Hall: Alana 2017, CJ 2018, and Olivia 2022.

-"Hamden Hall has a long-standing, impressive academic record and with the opening of the Beckerman Athletic Center, a world-class athletic facilty.
-While important, our family feels it is the culture of community that truly distringuishes the school.
+"Hamden Hall has a long-standing, impressive academic record and with the opening of the Beckerman Athletic Center, a world-class athletic facility.
+While important, our family feels it is the culture of community that truly distinguishes the school.
 Every day when we drop our kids off, there is a warm, comfortable feeling that they will be nurtured, empowered, and cared for...that is priceless." - Chris Kuselias 1980

 John and his wife, Rebecca, are the parents of John 2018 and Nicolina 2021.

 "The parental axiom my wife and I often quote is, 'Children will live up to your expectations for them.'
 At Hamden Hall, we found like-minded parents and teachers.
 We also found children who do live up to those expectations.